jhaals/jhaals-warranty/README.md

 How?
 ---
-Warranty checks are being made against apples selfsolve website.
-The result get cached locally for 24 hours
+Warranty checks are being made against manufacturers website.
+The result get cached locally for 24 hours.

 The idea to this facter fact came from a warranty script Gary Larizza created.